hayakzan/SimpleDistortion/README.md

 # SimpleDistortion
-A vanilla atan distortion that uses JUCE framework.
+An atan distortion plugin that uses JUCE framework.

 This code will serve as a starting point for distortion exploration, but still usable as an AU plugin.